Publications

 Working Papers

-Climate Shocks, Intimate Partner Violence, and the Protective Role of Climate-Resilience Projects with James Ji and Nidhiya Menon, December 2024 (submitted).
+Climate Shocks, Intimate Partner Violence, and the Protective Role of Climate-Resilience Projects with James Ji and Nidhiya Menon (R&R)

 This study investigates the impact of climate change on intimate partner violence in Bangladesh and shows that policy can mitigate much if not all of the harmful consequences of climate shocks on women.
 Utilizing a novel dataset linking geo-referenced meteorological remote-sensed data with information on women’s agency from the Bangladesh Demographic and Health Surveys, we find that dry shocks increase tolerance for intimate partner violence among women in poor and agriculture-dependent communities, amplifying existing social and environmental vulnerabilities.
 Climate resilience projects funded by the Bangladesh Climate Change Trust (BCCT), a domestic climate fund, mitigate the negative impacts of dry shocks, highlighting the important role of such initiatives in ameliorating the negative social impacts of changing climate.
 We show that impacts are mitigated as these projects enhance resilience in agriculture by reducing the effects of droughts on acreage and yield in rainfed areas.
 Our findings underline the role of targeted policy interventions in fostering climate adaptation and wellbeing.

-Pensions and Depression: Gender-Disaggregated Evidence from the Elderly Poor in India with Nidhiya Menon, December 2024 (submitted).
+Pensions and Depression: Gender-Disaggregated Evidence from the Elderly Poor in India with Nidhiya Menon (submitted)

-We leverage the expansion of the National Social Assistance Program (NSAP) in India in 2006 to estimate the impact of access to public pensions on three measures of depression for the elderly in below poverty line households, using a regression discontinuity design based on age-eligibility cutoffs.
+We leverage the expansion of the National Social Assistance Program (NSAP) in India in 2006 to estimate the impact of access to public pensions on measures of depression for the elderly in below poverty line households, using a regression discontinuity design based on age-eligibility cutoffs.
 We focus on India given that it is the largest lower-middle-income country in terms of population, has limited welfare safety nets, and relatively large proportions of disadvantaged people with mental health vulnerabilities.
-We find that becoming eligible for public pensions reduces the likelihood that the elderly poor are depressed.
-In particular, the intent-to-treat estimate is a 10.1 percentage point decline in the broadest measure of depression.
-Our gender-specific analyses reveal heterogeneous impacts across demographic groups.
-More specifically, widowed populations, the majority of whom are elderly poor women, gain the most.
-Our investigation into the underlying mechanisms reveals that pension eligibility improves mental health through decreased labor market participation, increased healthcare utilization, improved lifestyle choices, enhanced life satisfaction and greater control over resources.
+Evaluating the CESD-10 measure which is a validated depression scale, we find that pension eligibility lowers the likelihood of experiencing depression, with measurable gender differences.
+We uncover suggestive, gender-specific shifts in labor supply, healthcare utilization, social engagement, and broader indicators of well-being, which we speculate are explanations for why pension eligibility improves mental health.
 Our results offer insights for shaping effective social assistance policies aimed at raising the welfare of the most at-risk populations in resource-constrained contexts.